mmmray/mmmray.github.io/0rtt.md

 3. Finally, the client can start forwarding the actual traffic.

 This double-roundtrip is why URLTest may be slow (200ms + 200ms + ...), because
-it establishes a new connection, but later, the ping in speedtest is a bit nicer (100ms)
+it establishes a new connection, but once the connection is established, the ping in speedtest is a bit nicer.

 In this example, it can be said that VLESS does not add latency, so VLESS "is 0-RTT".
 The same holds true for Trojan.